-The use of the EVV system is mandatory for CLS Services.
-The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD
+The use of the electronic visit verification (EVV) system is mandatory for CLS Services.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by the Bureau of Health Services Financing (BHSF) and the Office for Citizens with Developmental Disabilities (OCDD).